DanialArab/Docker/README.md

         docker run -it react-app sh

-now if I do ls I do have node_modules directory and package-lock.json file.
+now if I do ls I do have node_modules directory and package-lock.json file in my file system.
 Perfect, next we will set the environemt variable!

 <a name="29"></a>
 ### Setting Environment Variables